sarcophagus-org/sarcophagus-v2-specs/system-requirements-specification.md

 To resurrect the sarcophagus, the recipient will:
 1. Download the arweave data bundle using the arweave TX ID stored on the sarcophagus.
 2. Decrypt the outer layer:
-   - Retrieve the archaeologists' private keys from the sarcophagus
-   - Retrieve the encrypted shards from the arweave bundle
+   - Retrieve the unencrypted shards from the sarcophagus
-   - Decrypt the encrypted shards to reveal the private key
+   - Use these unencrypted shards to reveal the outer layer private key
    - Use this private key to decrypt the outer layer (revealing the inner layer)
 3. Decrypt the inner layer
    - Use their private key to decrypt the inner layer
-   - Download the fully decrypted payload
+   - Download the fully decrypted payload (using arweave bundle)

 ---
 **Cancelling**